RefactoringTools/wrangler/README.txt

   -- bug fix within side-effect calculation.
   -- further checking has been added to detect whether undicidablity really
      occurs when 'apply' is used.
-  -- generalise a function definition: the new parameter name captured laterly
+  -- generalise a function definition: the new parameter name captured later
-     introduce variables with the same name.
+     introduced variables with the same name.

 ---------------------------Changes from wrangler-0.2-------------------
 -- new refactorings: